behroozbc/hashnode-blog-backup/ckyit17kg0lk635s19pc4ckbb.md

 You find this project on  [Github](https://github.com/behroozbc/SimpleMQTTClient).

 If you are still unsure of what to do or if you got any errors,  I suggest you use the comment section below and let me know!
 I’m here to help.

+## Update
+A new version of the MQTT library for DotNet was released recently, which introduced many breaking changes, so I plan to post an article as soon as possible to show you how to use version 4.